-BSc Biomedical Sciences -
+BSc Biomedical Sciences - what you'll learn

 Biomedical Sciences is a very practical discipline, and you will be learning in the lab from the beginning.
 A whole world of biological mysteries and solutions will be revealed as you progress.